mnot/I-D/draft-nottingham-rfc8615bis.md

 For example, if an application registers the name 'example', the corresponding well-known URI on 'http://www.example.com/' would be 'http://www.example.com/.well-known/example'.

-This specification updates the "http" {{!RFC7230}} and "https" {{!RFC7230}} schemes to support well-known URIs.
+Previous revisions of this specification updated the "http" {{!RFC9110}} and "https" {{!RFC9110}} schemes to support well-known URIs.
 Other existing schemes can use the appropriate process for updating their definitions; for example, {{?RFC8307}} does so for the "ws" and "wss" schemes.
-The "Uniform Resource Identifier (URI) Schemes" registry tracks which schemes support well-known URIs; see {{register-scheme}}.
+The "Uniform Resource Identifier (URI) Schemes" registry tracks which schemes support well-known URIs.

 Applications that wish to mint new well-known URIs MUST register them, following the procedures in {{register}}, subject to the following requirements.